 Two years later while sketching out ideas for the cover painting that would be published on the Ray Bradbury literary review collection I knew Zoe would be modeling again.
 Having read most of Bradbury's novels and short stories I recalled there usually was an author’s photo of Ray on his dustjackets and paperback back covers showing Ray holding his black cat.
 Remembering scenes from The Halloween Tree and Something Wicked This Way Comes it was a natural for Zoe to appear in a Bradbury Green Town autumn landscape of pumpkins and carnival carousels.

-During her senior years Zoe looked out from her ottoman empire to hilltop vineyards and hummingbird aerial performances in the Santa Ynez Valley wine country in California.
+During her senior years Zoe lived in our new home on a small hill in the Santa Ynez Valley wine country in California.
 Quite a change of scenery for a kitty that arrived one October afternoon towards evening out of the Pennsylvania woods.